School transport policy

 If you are not eligible there are other alternatives.

-- up to 2 miles for children in year 6 and below
+• up to 2 miles for children in year 6 and below

-- up to 3 miles for children in year 7 to year 11
+• up to 3 miles for children in year 7 to year 11

-We measure the distance using the shortest walking route from your child’s home address.
-This is to the nearest open gate to the school main site, or if no gate details are held we will use the school's location as held by the Department of Education.
-It is calculated based upon the catchment areas, school gates and age ranges, road and pathway network held at the time on the geographical information system (GIS) measured down the middle of the road.
-This may change over time as the network is updated and new gates, roads and paths are added or old ones removed.
-We will use the calculated shortest walking route to determine which is the closest school (or 3 closest when under low income grounds).
-We will then use the calculated shortest available walking route distance (if this differs) to determine if travel assistance is to be provided.
+Eligibility is decided based on the catchment areas, school gates and age ranges, road and pathway network held at the time on the local authority’s geographical information system (GIS) and the route is measured down the middle of the road.
+The route and distance may change over time as this road and pathway network is updated by Ordnance Survey as new gates, roads and paths may be added or old ones removed.
+We will use the calculated shortest walking route to decide which is the closest school (or 3 closest when under low income grounds).
+We will then use the calculated shortest available walking route distance (if this differs) to decide if travel assistance should be provided under the home to school travel policy.

-Travel assistance is only assessed and provided between one main home address and the registered base.
 We will provide assistance for one return journey at the beginning and end of the normal school day to match the school governing body approved session times.

 It is your responsibility to make any necessary arrangements for your child's transport: